Antares0982/ssrJSON/README.md

 The functionality of `object_hook` in `json.loads` will be supported in future.

-## Implementation Details
+## Features

-The implementations of ssrJSON's `dumps` and `loads` functions are designed to perform in-place processing as much as possible, avoiding intermediate representations.
-The `dumps` function employs SIMD instructions for rapid encoding in a single step.
-Similarly, `dumps_to_bytes` uses SIMD to efficiently handle both UTF-8 encoding and JSON serialization at the same time.
-With some modifications, the code used by `dumps_to_bytes` can also serve as a SIMD-accelerated replacement for `str.encode("utf-8")`.

-The implementation of ssrJSON's `loads` draws inspiration from [yyjson](https://github.com/ibireme/yyjson), and also [orjson](https://github.com/ijl/orjson)'s caching algorithm for short dictionary keys.
-When the input type is `str`, `loads` avoids any UTF-8 encoding or decoding operations on non-ASCII strings.
-If the input is bytes, loads utilizes a modified string decoding algorithm based on yyjson.
-The main control flow and number decoding of `loads` are also modified from yyjson.

 Generally, `ssrjson.dumps` behaves like `json.dumps` with `ensure_ascii=False`, and `ssrjson.loads` behaves like `json.loads`.

-## Features

 Below we explain some feature details of ssrJSON, which might be different from `json` module or other third-party JSON libraries.

 ### Strings